Corrine2212/chrome_extension/README.md

 7. Make sure extension is toggled on

 ## Extensions
 - [ ] add individual delete option to each url
 - [ ] add notes section
+- [ ] ability to copy links to clipboard